f1337/f1337.github.io/scratchpad/way-of-working.md

 ## Product/iteration planning meetings

-- Iterative product evolution: :ice_skate: :arrow_right: :kick_scooter: :arrow_right: :bike: :arrow_right: :motorcycle: :arrow_right: :car:
+- Monthly formal product/iteration planning, to adjust priorities and workstreams.
+This is where big goalpost moves can happen.
+- Review ad-hoc re-pla
 - Prioritization, not estimation.
 The best estimates are still only bets.
 - Time-boxed effort, not deadlines.
 How much time are we willing to spend/risk?
 - Record *all* decisions (using [ADRs](adrs.md), etc.)
+- Iterative product evolution: :ice_skate: :arrow_right: :kick_scooter: :arrow_right: :bike: :arrow_right: :motorcycle: :arrow_right: :car:

 ## Other meetings